 - the PC5 QoS parameters for 5G ProSe used by the NG-RAN for the resource management of UE's PC5 transmission for ProSe services in network scheduled mode.

+- If the network supports relaying emergency service from the 5G ProSe Remote UE, the AMF provides an indication in Registration Accept message to a 5G ProSe enabled UE that is authorized to act as a 5G ProSe UE-to-Network Relay.